4 Best Practices to Increase Sales (for Promo Distributors)

 If you’re using Commercio for ecommerce, you can set a countdown clock on your client’s website, so shoppers know when final orders are due.
 Remind your clients to send emails to their colleagues and friends to place orders before they forget.
 That’s just one of many ways you can be helpful, knowledgeable, and add value in a way that will also drive your bottom line.

 When it comes to selling promo, the basics still apply.
-Creating long-term relationships with your clients, recommending new solutions, and being proactive about your plan will keep everyone aligned and sales high.
+Creating long-term relationships with your clients, recommending new promotional product solutions, and being proactive about your plan will keep everyone aligned and sales high.